dsherret/code-block-writer/readme.md

 * `withIndentationLevel(indentationLevel: number, action: () => void)` - Sets the indentation level within the provided action.
 * `withIndentationLevel(whitespaceText: string, action: () => void)` - Sets the indentation level based on the provided whitespace text within the action.
 * `getIndentationLevel()` - Gets the current indentation level.
-* `queueIndentationLevel(indentationLevel: number)` - Queues an indentation level to be used once a new line is written.
-* `queueIndentationLevel(whitespaceText: string)` - Queues an indentation level to be used once a new line is written based on the provided whitespace text.
-* `withQueuedIndentationLevel(indentationLevel: number, action: () => void)` - Sets the queued indentation level within the provided action.
-* `withQueuedIndentationLevel(whitespaceText: string, action: () => void)` - Sets the queued indentation level based on the provided whitespace text within the action.
 * `withHangingIndentation(action: () => void)` - Writes the code within the action with hanging indentation.
 * `closeComment()` - Writes text to exit a comment if in a comment.
 * `isInComment()` - Gets if the writer is currently in a comment.